-In 2024, 65% of financial organizations were hit by ransomware attacks - with an average recovery cost of \$2.58 million.
-Effective cyber recovery strategies are key to combatting those threats and enabling swift restoration of critical systems and data following a cyber incident - minimizing downtime, mitigating the impact on business operations, maintaining regulatory compliance, and upholding customer trust.
+Effective cyber recovery strategies are key to combatting cyber threats and enabling swift restoration of critical systems and data following a cyber incident - minimizing downtime, mitigating the impact on operations, and upholding patient safety and trust.

-By being cyber ready, financial firms demonstrate to customers, investors, and regulatory bodies that they are serious about protecting sensitive financial data and the systems that deliver on their commitments to customers.
+By being cyber ready, healthcare organizations demonstrate to patients, providers, and regulatory bodies that they are serious about protecting sensitive data and the systems that deliver on their commitments to continuous patient care and uninterrupted operations.

 The first step to building a cyber readiness plan is to identify the mission-critical people, processes, systems, and data that are necessary to operate - this is your minimum viability.
-For financial organizations, this includes executive and operational management, an understanding of roles and responsibilities during a recovery, as well as the technical ability to restore critical systems, like enterprise identity (e.g., Active Directory) and communications channels (e.g., email, chat, collaboration tools).
+For healthcare organizations, this includes executive and operational management, an understanding of roles and responsibilities during a recovery, as well as the technical ability to restore critical systems, like enterprise identity (e.g., Active Directory) and communications channels (e.g., email, chat, collaboration tools).
 You also must validate that data, apps, and infrastructure are clean and ready to be recovered and restored from backup.

-Beyond compliance mandates (like DORA, PCI DSS, NIS2, and SOCI) that require detailed cybersecurity, resilience, disaster recovery, and business continuity plans in place, a well-structured cyber recovery plan reduces the risk of data loss, protecting critical information such as customer financial data or confidential employee data.
+Moreover, cyber recovery readiness is essential for compliance with various regulatory requirements that dictate how data should be managed and protected (including GDPR, HIPAA, HITECH, and other state-specific privacy laws).
+Further, healthcare is subject to additional regulations, such as the Cures Act, PCI-DSS, and The Joint Commission Accreditation.
+Failure to comply can result in hefty fines, legal repercussions, reputational consequences, and loss of licenses to operate.
+Beyond compliance mandates, a well-structured cyber recovery plan reduces the risk of data loss, enabling that critical information such as patient records, proprietary data, and intellectual property remains protected.
 In the event of data compromise, having a rapid recovery mechanism helps in quickly restoring minimum viable operations and getting systems back online fast.

-BOTH COMMVAULT AND GIGAOM UNDERSCORE THE CRITICAL NEED FOR COMPREHENSIVE CYBER RECOVERY STRATEGIES.
+THE COMMVAULT + GIGAOM CYBER RECOVERY READINESS REPORT FOR HEALTHCARE UNDERSCORES THE CRITICAL NEED FOR COMPREHENSIVE CYBER RECOVERY STRATEGIES.